 No. We pair coaches and participants based on a variety of factors.
 You will be assigned to one coach, but you are also encouraged to meet with other coaches during the week and take advantage of their insights and suggestions.

 Do I have to find my own story?

 No. We have story researchers scouring the county well in advance of the workshop.

 How are stories assigned?

-Names, descriptions, and contact information for story subjects are piled in a hat, and each participant randomly draws an assignment at the opening of the workshops.
-(Be sure to watch our “About” video.)
-After drawing your assignment from the hat you will discuss the story with your coach and then go out and try to secure the cooperation of your subject.
-Every person has a story, and the faculty and staff of the Workshops come together to help you find a compelling way to tell that story.
+Names, descriptions, and contact information for story subjects are put into a hat, and each participant randomly draws an assignment at the opening of the workshops.
+After drawing your assignment from the hat, you will discuss the story with your coach and then go out and try to secure the cooperation of your subject.
+Every person has a story, and the coaches and staff at the Mountain Workshops will come together to help you find a compelling way to tell that story.

 Can I shoot as much as I want and in any format that I want?

 In the Photojournalism workshop we limit the number of images you can take.
 Your coaches will work with you about how each photograph is made.
 Our educational philosophy is to slow down and concentrate on moments.
 Turn off your motor drive and connect with your subject.
 Our workflow is in JPEG format but you will shoot in RAW + JPEG large and we will we will ingest the JPEGs into our workflow and archive the RAW files for later use.

 The application process starts July 1, 2020 and will continue until all seats for each workshop sells out or by September 21, 2020, whichever comes first.
 Acceptance into the workshops will be based on various factors, including your portfolio, résumé and additional information you may supply.